 (a) Landscape plan required.
 Prior to the approval of a development order, an applicant whose development is covered by the requirements of this section must submit a landscape plan.
 The landscape plan must be prepared by and bear the seal of a landscape architect registered in the State of Florida.
 The plan must include the narrative and calculations to ensure that the proposed landscaping will be in compliance with requirements of this code.
-Small industrial projects do not require a landscape architect if the project utilizes 100% native vegetation.
-However, Other small projects may qualify for a hardship waiver if the cost of compliance with the landscape architect requirement is disproportionate to the cost of the entire project.
+However, small projects may qualify for a hardship waiver if the cost of compliance with the landscape architect requirement is disproportionate to the cost of the entire project.
 This waiver is subject to the sole discretion of the director.